 - 3. Suppose we have two linear systems with the same number of equations and the same number of variables.
 Then the systems' augmented matrices have the same size.
 If the augmented matrices are row equivalent then the systems are equivalent, meaning they have the same solutions.
 Do there exist two linear systems, both with m equations and n variables, that are equivalent but whose augmented matrices are not row equivalent?
 Explain why this is impossible or find an example. - 4.
-A quadratic equation in two variables x_1, x_2 is an equation of the form for real numbers a, b, c, d, e, f.
-A quadratic system is a list of quadratic equations.
+There is a way to multiply two 2×2 matrices to get another 2×2 matrix.
+The formula is